-Tis the dream of many, right?
-To travel and explore the world (for free) or for as cheap as possible.
+The agile nature of freelance work offers contingent workers the opportunity to select projects based on their personal interests and preferences.
 I don’t know about you, but there’s very few travel giveaways (read: any) that I won’t submit my email address for.
 Digital Nomads or “Location Independent Professionals” are people who have decided to live that travel life…while still making a living.
 Thanks in part to awesome coworking spaces in tropical paradises like Onion Collective in Bali or the ever growing Selina brand.

 Don’t Be “THOSE” People…Begging For Money To Travel The World